 Make sure all leaders understand their role and responsibilities.
 You can point leaders to their year-at-a-glance and encourage leaders to take our optional online troop orientation, which briefly outlines our mission, promise, law, role responsibilities, grade-specific information, and more!

 During the meeting, review the topics on the Know Your Responsibilities handout.
-Make sure that leaders also know where to find resources that outline Girl Scout safety policies and procedures like and Safety-Wise, Safety Activity Checkpoints, Volunteer Essentials, and Girl Scouts River Valleys’ policies.
+Make sure that leaders also know where to find resources that outline Girl Scout safety policies and procedures like Safety Activity Checkpoints, Volunteer Essentials, and Girl Scouts River Valleys’ policies.

 Teach New Leaders How to Work with Families and Girls